 What I learned about the Trail:

 The trail is an unbelievable gift to all of us.
-I goes all throughout WI and is easy to get to.
+It goes throughout WI and is easy to get to.
 There is no good reason NOT to be enjoying the Ice Age Trail.
 My hope is to do a multi day hike on the northern section of the trail maybe next summer.

 What I learned about myself: